Privacy Preservation by Local Design in Cooperative Networked Control Systems: Examples

 Suppose one of the companies, named Company C.Y., is also under the service.
 This company wants to preserve its privacy when asking the operation center to do environment condition control, by a local privacy scheme proposed in this paper.
 For simplicity of presentation, we focus on the control of temperature.
 In the office of Company C.Y., the temperature evolves according to eqn. (\ref{eqn:state-process}), where each sampling time has a distance of 30 minutes, and the state $x_k$ is the difference between the real temperature $T_k$ at time $k$ and the set value of demand: $x_k=T_k-23$ (unit: degree Celsius).
 The temperature sensor works according to eqn. (\ref{eqn:measurement-process}).
 According to this paper, the company needs to revise the measurement data of the temperature sensor to the center.
 If the company is unable to get access to the digital signal, an easy method is to put a heating/cooling equipment around the sensor to locally change the environment.
 Assume the revision function follows eqn. (\ref{eqn:LQG2-scheme}).

-The company requires an LQG control of the temperature, and the parameters of the system are given as follows: $A=1.1$, $B=3$, $C=1$, $Q=2.5$, $R=1$, $W=5$, $U=3$.
+The company requires an LQG control of the temperature, and the parameters of the system are given as follows: $A=1.1$, $B=3$, $C=1$, $Q=1$, $R=1$, $W=5$, $U=3$.

 Consider that the company chooses a particular value of $\Sigma_\delta$.
 Let $\Sigma_\delta=1$.
-Then we plot for it the true estimates $\hat{x}_{k|k}$ and the public estimates $\hat{x}^{pub}_{k|k}$ within 24 hours.
+Then we plot for it the true estimates $\hat{x}_{k|k}$ and the public estimates $\hat{x}^{svr}_{k|k}$ within 24 hours.
 The plots are presented in Fig. \ref{fig:LQG2-HVAC-curves}.
-In the plots, we find that $\hat{x}^{pub}_{k|k}$ is deviated from $\hat{x}_{k|k}$.
-The estimated temperature floats by around 2 degrees, which is acceptable for people (who care about their privacy).
-One can further tune the parameters to optimize the result.
+In the plots, we find that $\hat{x}^{svr}_{k|k}$ is deviated from $\hat{x}_{k|k}$.
+The estimated temperature floats by around 2 degrees.
+As we need to balance the privacy preservation and the environment comfort, one can further tune the parameters to optimize the result.

 \end{example}